Welcome to chambresdhotes.org

 11120

-Description of B&B:
+Description for B&B:

 La Souqueto (named after the vines that shade both the front and the back of the house) is a sensitively restored and renovated Maison Bourgeoise, decorated and furnished with a mixture of old and new.
 The house is on the edge of the village (you can hear and see the river) and yet it is bang in the middle of the old medieval centre.